codingMustache/codingMustache/README.md

 ## Joke of the Day

-A horse walks into a bar.
-The bar tender says "Hey."
-The horse says "Sure."
+What did the left eye say to the right eye?
+Between us, something smells!

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+What does the term MIME stand for, in regards to computing?
- 1. Jelly Bean
+ 1. Mail Internet Mail Exchange
- 2. Ice Cream Sandwich
+ 2. Multipurpose Interleave Mail Exchange
- 3. Nougat
+ 3. Mail Interleave Method Exchange
- 4. Marshmallow
+ 4. Multipurpose Internet Mail Extensions

 <details>
   <summary>Answer</summary>
-  Nougat
+  Multipurpose Internet Mail Extensions
 </details>